aamnah/notes.aamnah.com/_posts/2014-06-20-rsc-tool-bash-prompt-ps1-generator.md

 - linux
 ---

 This tool will help you generate a custom colorful bash prompt for Unix-like operating systems, including Linux and MacOS.
+Generate your `.bashrc` file easily with a drag and drop interface and color options.